share this

 Sculpture + Expanded Media Courses

-Mapping + Memory: Spacial Construction
+Mapping + Memory: Spatial Construction

 Course No. SEM 204-304-404 Credits: 3.0

 This course will focus on various properties of memory as they are informed by contemporary science and philosophy via the transformation of “information, thoughts and experiences” as a process of mapping and as a condition of recording into works of art.
 Mapping (recording) for this course should be understood as a process of revelation, a translation of fact (reality) or imagination (memory) into dimensional representations.
 Mapping implies numerous spatial relationships, framing positions such as scale and physical proximity, the passage of time and the probabilistic qualities of space-time.
-In addition to the significance of proximity when exploring and understanding space, the process of mapping is also associated with journey in space or as the length of a durational event.
+In addition to significance of proximity when exploring and understanding space the process of mapping is also associated with journey in space or as the length of a durational event.
 In order to accomplish these transformations students will be able to engage and examine both physical and virtual approaches to spatial construction will be encouraged.
 Open to all students.
+3 credits.

 Performance & Theater: Ensemble Creation (EP)

-Course No. SEM 220X-320X-420X Credits: 3.0
+Course No. SEM 220-320-420 Credits: 3.0

 This class is focused on aspects of theater, installation, and performance art.
 This is a collaborative class in which the students will be guided through training techniques that will lead to the creation of an original piece of theatre.
 The work will be performed at Station Hope, Cleveland Public Theater’s annual immersive multi-arts community event centered at the historic St. John’s Church in Ohio City.
 The students will work with members of the Cleveland Public Theater to learn storytelling and ensemble building techniques, as well as explore the dynamism of physical forms and space in their connection with poetic inner life.
 This is a unique opportunity to enter into a dynamic, creative environment where participants will explore the process of devising new work in relationship, response and collaboration with Cleveland community.
 Open to sophomores, juniors, and seniors.
 Fulfills Engaged Practice requirement.
+3 credits.

 Meet Your Faculty view all